The Revelation of Joe Carothers: a short story

 Next time, Clarissa’s fingernails were coal black, matching her dress suit, which was highlighted by pagoda shoulders dropping sleeves over her elbows.
 She was accented in red, including a wide belt and a necklace of fake rubies the size of chestnuts.

 “I’ve been thinking a lot about your problem,” she said.
 “You have it in you.
 But you can’t dig it out.
 There’s too much old way of doing things stashed in there.
-I think you need a stronger stimulant to uncover your self, to unlock your brain.
+I think you need a stronger stimulant to uncover yourself, to unlock your brain.
 I brought you this.”

 Clarissa reached into her tote and pulled out a small vacuum-sealed bag.
 It held a small scrap of paper stamped with a unicorn, in blue ink.